 Speaking to a healthcare professional about your psychological health can be intimidating, triggering, and overwhelming.

-You might be unsure about the treatments on offer, lack confidence in the practitioner, or be scared of being stigmatized for your condition.1 Some may also worry that the appointment won’t be confidential, that they’ll be judged, or that they won’t be taken seriously.2
+You might be unsure about the treatments available, lack confidence in the practitioner, or fear being stigmatized for your condition.[1]
+Some may also worry that the appointment won’t be confidential, that they’ll be judged, or that they won’t be taken seriously.[2]

-Though these worries are based on real experiences of the healthcare system, there are some things you can do to feel prepared and get the most out of your appointment.
+Though these worries are based on actual experiences, there are things you can do to feel prepared and get the most out of your mental health appointment.

-In this blog post, we’ll be sharing some mental health appointment tips, as well as advice for preparing for therapy.
-Our 10 tips focus on things like what you’ll be asked, how to balance expectations around slow growth and discomfort, goal-setting, and more.
+In this blog post, we’ll share ten mental health appointment tips, as well as advice for preparing for therapy.

-10 Ways to Make the Most Out of Mental Health Appointments
+10 Tips to Make the Most Out of Mental Health Appointments

 1. Prepare a List of What You Want to Discuss